 Cleaning as well as sanitizing both requires the removal of germs.
-Both the process involves deep hygiene, and it clearly helps people to kill the germs and live in a peaceful environment.
+Both processes involve deep hygiene, and it clearly helps people to kill germs and live in a peaceful environment.

 Key Takeaways